 3. Don't Use Any Common, Simple, Or Known Phrases

 Avoid using common phrases or quotes, as these are easily guessable by hackers.
-Similarly, don’t use easily guessable personal information like your birthdate or pet’s name.
+Similarly, don’t use easily accessible personal information like your birthdate, your or your children’s names, or even your pet’s name.
+Also, steer clear of simple patterns like “123456” or “password.”
+These are among the first combinations attackers try.

 4. Use A Different Passphrase For Each Account